| Title: | Aids in Processing and Plotting Data from a Lemna-Tec Scananalyzer |

 A |

-containing the result of applying operation
+A vector containing the result of applying operation to

 Chris Brien

-data(exampleData) longi.dat$Days.diffs <- calcLagged(longi.dat$xDays, operation ="-")
+data(exampleData) longi.dat$Days.diffs <- calcLagged(longi.dat$xDays, operation ="-")data(exampleData) longi.dat$Days.diffs <- calcLagged(longi.dat$xDays, operation ="-")

-calcTimes(data, imageTimes = NULL, timeFormat = "%Y-%m-%d %H:%M", intervals = "Time.after.Planting..d.", startTime = NULL, intervalUnit = "days", timePositions = NULL)
+calcTimes(data, imageTimes = NULL, timeFormat = "%Y-%m-%d %H:%M", intervals = "Time.after.Planting..d.", startTime = NULL, intervalUnit = "days", timePositions = NULL)calcTimes(data, imageTimes = NULL, timeFormat = "%Y-%m-%d %H:%M", intervals = "Time.after.Planting..d.", startTime = NULL, intervalUnit = "days", timePositions = NULL)

 data |